— The Making of Man —

 The phrase "dust of the earth" denotes a status rather than a fabric.
 Dust of the earth is the whole pallet of elementary building blocks, or Grundstoff (literally ground-stuff) in German.
 And the life-soul denotes the whole realm of life, much rather than a single, individual soul.

 1) The letter waw, means and.
 Verb yasar means fashion, form.
-It differs from bara, to create (Gen 1:1) and asa, to make or do (Gen 1:16).
+It differs from bara, to create (Genesis 1:1) and asa, to make or do (Genesis 1:16).
 This word is used when something is made from something else (for instance a jar from clay).

 3) Et-ha-adam.
 The particle et is usually not translated.
 It's a grammatical label, denoting either the accusative, or a proximity.
 The letter ha is like our word the, although it is much rarer.
 It stresses the subject.
 Adam means man in the sense of being a corporeal being.
 The adjacent word adamah (here number 6) means acre or arable ground.